Learn LibreOffice Impress

 - Once Window page is open, in front of dollar($) symbol just type below command.

-- sudo apt-get install libreOffice-writer
+- sudo apt-get install libreOffice

 For MAC OS